Fuel your passion for teaching and turn it into a career with SFA’s Master of Science in Nursing with a focus as a nurse educator.

 The program is pending approval from the Texas Higher Education Coordinating Board and SACSOC.

 Applications are now being accepted for the fall semester.
-Details on admission requirements and how to apply are available on the Master of Science in Nursing programs page.
+Details on cost of attendance, admission requirements and how to apply are available on the Master of Science in Nursing programs page.

 Designed to be completed in two and a half years, each class within the curriculum is three credit hours, totaling the 36 required hours for the program.